AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-Life Example

-Zest AI applies deep learning in finance to create more inclusive and accurate credit scoring models, helping lenders serve a broader customer base.
+Zest AI leverages deep learning in finance to develop more inclusive and accurate credit scoring models, enabling lenders to serve a broader customer base.

 11. Anti-Money Laundering (AML)